 Aberdeen Press and Journal 16 May 1860

-The portrait of Alexander that forms the frontispiece to his collection of poems is probably an engraving from his portrait painted by William Niddrie that was hanging in the Trades Hall by 1850.
+This portrait of Alexander Robb was painted by William Niddrie and it was hanging in the Trades Hall by 1850.
 By the end of the 19th century William Niddrie (1798-1873) was best known as “an itinerant portrait painter” who had been a pupil of James Giles F.S.A., and who gave his first lessons in portrait painting to Sir George Reid P.R.S.A.
 William was a native of Edinburgh, but was in Aberdeen by 1830 whe he married his first wife, Jane Murray.
 His occupation at the time, and also at the time of her death in 1842, was Thread Lapper.
 By 1851 with his second wife, Jane Connon, he describes himself as a Portrait painter.
 He was well-known in Aberdeen for his portraits of the “Trades’ worthies” and of others such as “poet-citizen, Mr Cadenhead”.
 He was remembered by Sir George Reid as “a man of real instinct and enthusiasm for art, whom poverty and untoward circumstances, had prevented from attaining mastery.”
 These later accounts say that William ended his days working as a porter in the Aberdeen Savings Bank, and while the 1861 census, and the directories do find him there working as a messenger, from 1868 to his death in 1873 he is once again describing himself as an Artist.